Can’t decide which wine is right for you or need help with your order? Please call so we can help

 Now labelled as Bodega Lanzaga Lanzaga Rioja rather than Telmo Rodriguez Lanzaga Rioja, this more elegant style of Rioja is gaining in popularity as people shun the commercial style.
 Telmo is named as one of Tim Atkin's top 10 Rioja Producers in Decanter magazine and rightly so; this is my favourite of all his wines.
 The grapes for this blend of 85% Tempranillo with 10% Garnacha or Grenache and 5% Graciano are grown organically (certified) and bio-dynamically on traditional bush vines and hand-picked before being prodcued into wine without commercially produced yeast or chemicals.

-It's lovely and complex, like the 2012, also a warm vintage, a fruity wine with structure, elegance and a minerally freshness.
+As ever and despite a difficult vintage, this wine is lovely and complex, a fruity wine with structure, elegance and a minerally freshness.
 It will release its aromas and flavours more readily if decanted or swirled in the glass.
 It's a light to medium-bodied wine but a serious style of Rioja with redcurrants, cherries, blackberries with chocolate and spice and a hint of oak.
 It has a long, silky finish.
 Whilst drinking nicely now, this wine has the body, fruit and tannins to evolve further in the next few years.

 Recommended to drink with game, duck, goose, steak and other red meats, poultry, cheese, charcuterie and paella